-I'm a small part of a large Sandia project examining neuro-inspired hardware and algorithms (machine learning) as possible solutions for future non-traditional computer architectures.
+I was a small part of a large Sandia project examining neuro-inspired hardware and algorithms (machine learning) as possible solutions for future non-traditional computer architectures.
 The project is called HAANA for Hardware Acceleratino of Adaptive Neural Algorithms.
 My interest is to help model how neural-network style algorithms perform on analog hardware, like resistive-memory crossbar arrays, which have the potential for very dense, low-power computing.

 You can think of these crossbars as the ultimate processor-in-memory devices, where a current pulse passes through a resistor to perform a multiply/add in a matrix-vector multiply.
 The crossbar stores a matrix of weights; setting a resistor to a new value is the equivalent to settng the value of a single matrix element in a traditional numeric algorithm.

 To simulate how crossbars perform on actual numeric maachine-learning algorithms, we created an open-source simulation tool called CrossSim which is available for download, and was used in several of the following papers.